Skip to main content

 Alcohol is hard on the brain in moderate to heavy amounts.
 It impairs sleep, raises blood pressure, increases inflammation, and over years contributes to brain shrinkage on imaging.
 For APOE4 carriers and people with strong family histories of dementia, the lowest-risk dose is likely close to zero.

-Sleep matters so much for the brain because deep sleep activates the glymphatic system, the brain's waste clearance system, which flushes proteins like amyloid out of brain tissue.
+Sleep matters so much for the brain because deep sleep activates the glymphatic system, the brains waste clearance system, which flushes proteins like amyloid out of brain tissue.
 Chronic poor sleep is linked with higher amyloid burden on imaging.
 Treating sleep apnea and protecting sleep duration are core parts of any brain health plan.

-Hormone replacement may help reduce dementia risk in some women, especially when started near menopause, because estrogen has direct neuroprotective effects.
+Hormone replacement may help reduce dementia risk in some women, particularly when started near menopause, because estrogen has direct neuroprotective effects.
 The evidence is most reassuring for women who begin treatment within about 10 years of menopause.
 The decision is individual and depends on personal risk factors and goals.

 Some supplements show promise for brain health, including high-dose omega-3 EPA/DHA, B vitamins to control homocysteine, magnesium glycinate for sleep, and creatine for cellular energy.
 None of these replace the core levers of metabolic health, sleep, exercise, and lipid control.
 They are supportive, not central.